 The first step in dealing with hand, wrist or elbow pain is evaluating the source of that pain.
 Often that’s done in conjunction with your primary care physician, but — especially when the pain isn’t connected to an obvious event such as a car accident — our evaluation helps further assess your current strength and flexibility capabilities.
 We also note the specific hand and arm positions at which you experience pain.

 After your evaluation, the first priority is to use therapeutic techniques to get rid of the pain as soon as possible.
 After that, we’ll begin to focus on building up your range of motion, especially through stretching and other flexibility maneuvers.
 Finally, exercises for building strength will be added, so that after your physical therapy course of treatment is over, you can maintain your pain-free life.

-When you’re ready to get started, contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+When you’re ready to get started, request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.